Tyferse/chat_data_analysis/README.md

 **chat_bot**

- * Transformer model with hyperparameters in config and training on random generated butches.
+ * Transformer model with hyperparameters in config and training on random generated butches with learning rate schedule..

  * Asynchonous telegram chat bot for chatting with contacts (members) from chat.